lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 **RPretribution** _(25-Aug-18 01:56 PM)_

-> We’ll never get anywhere this way...
+> We'll never get anywhere this way...

 _Garrick maintains his interest in the plant and her goat seat._